-The DMC-30000 motor command voltage ranges between ±10V and is output on the motor command line (AO1).
+The DMC-40x0 command voltage ranges between ±10V and is output on the motor command line - MCMn (where n is A-H).
 This signal, along with GND, provides the input to the motor amplifiers.
 The amplifiers must be sized to drive the motors and load.
 For best performance, the amplifiers should be configured for a torque (current) mode of operation with no additional compensation.
 The gain should be set such that a 10 volt input results in the maximum required current.